 That said, some businesses go with .co.uk simply because it’s more established and therefore more widely recognised.
 It’s possible to own both TLDs for an otherwise identical web address, and snapping up the two variations isn’t uncommon.

 If you’re based in Britain and only targeting customers and traffic from this side of the Atlantic, a web address ending in .uk can help you build trust with your target audience.
 Don’t just take our word for it.
-Research from Nominet has found that a whopping 93% of British internet users prefer to frequent websites with a .uk suffix.
+Research from Nominet has found that 73% of consumers rank .UK domain endings as their first preference when looking to buy online.

 The internet’s heaviest hitters are well aware of this.
 Why do you think US-based Amazon and Microsoft have snapped up .uk domains, in addition to their .com sites?